hack-shack/glowfire/README.md

 There will be no LCD image during this time.
 It configures systemd to automatically start snakewm at boot.

 After make-glowfire.py finishes, the Pi will reboot into snakewm.
-This is the snakeware window manager.
+This is the graphical snakeware window manager.
 To show the app menu, press space key or right click mouse.

 The touchpad will not work until you flash RP2040 firmware.